ElyasMo/CRC.Treg.LOY/README.md

 ## Cite

-Please cite our artile in case of using the codes and materials:
+Please cite our artile in case of using the codes:

 Wójcik, M., Juhas, U., Mohammadi, E. et al. Loss of Y in regulatory T lymphocytes in the tumor micro-environment of primary colorectal cancers and liver metastases.
 Sci Rep 14, 9458 (2024). https://doi.org/10.1038/s41598-024-60049-y